 It won’t work and you’ll probably hurt yourself.
-One half of the guitar equation is about the physical ability to play it.
+One half of the guitar-learning equation is about the physical ability to play it.
 When tuned properly, those strings have a combined tension of over 100 lbs, believe it or not.
 That’s a lot of tension your tiny little fingers will have to deal with.

 If they’re not strong enough (and most certainly they are not if you’re a beginner), then what will happen is the high tension will cause your hands to GET TIRED extremely fast.
 You won’t be able to practice for very long.
-What’s worse is once they become exhausted, they will become STIFF as well and…
+What’s worse is once they become exhausted, they will become TENSE as well and…

 You won’t practice accurately.